 The Howler Alpine Slide

 Steamboat Springs’ slide is located at the top of Howelsen Hill.
 Take the chairlift up and cruise down 2,400 feet of banked turns.
 For more summer attractions, head over to Steamboat Ski Resort’s Coca-Cola Adventure Zone for a ropes course, slingshot bungee jump, climbing wall, bounce house, mechanical bull, human gyro and spectacular views from the Mt.
 Werner gondola.
-(Note: Due to a mudslide the Howler will not be operating summer of 2015.)
+(Note: Due to a mudslide the Howler is closed until further notice.)

 Purgatory Resort (formerly Durango Mountain Resort)

 Alpine adventure finds kids in Durango, as well.
 Their alpine slide winds through steep fields of wildflowers good for leisurely or speedy rides.
 The park also hosts a zipline, scenic chairlift rides, a mountain-bike uplift, mini golf, ropes course, water runners and much more.